opendatasoft/ods-documentation/source/configuring_domain/01_managing_security/portal.rst

 The Opendatasoft platform allows to choose the login page that will be displayed to users when they click on a login link or try to access a restricted page.

 If the identity provider login page is selected as default, the authentication flow (SAML or OpenID Connect) will be initiated automatically if an anonymous user clicks on the login link or try to access a restricted page like the backoffice.
-When the Iidentity provider login page is selected, users who wish to connect to the platform using their Opendatasoft credentials have the option to do so by manually visiting the domain login page at ``https://<platform-url>/login/``.
+When the identity provider login page is selected, users who wish to connect to the platform using their Opendatasoft credentials have the option to do so by manually visiting the domain login page at ``https://<platform-url>/login/``.

 .. image:: images/configuration_SAML-default-login-page.png
     :alt: Default login page selection interface in the security configuration page